sunoru/units/README.md

 ## Getting the code

-The code is hosted at [Github](https://github.com/sunoru/sciNote)
+The code is hosted at [Github](https://github.com/sunoru/units)

 ```
-$ git clone git://github.com/sunoru/sciNote.git
+$ git clone git://github.com/sunoru/units.git
-$ cd sciNote
+$ cd units
 ```

 ## Using

-At present the library only provides a module for `units`.

 *API:*

-Use sciNote.units.api.V to generate values with units.
+Use units.api.V to generate values with units.
 ```
->>> from sciNote.units.api import V
+>>> from units.api import V
 >>> a = V('5m/s^2')
 >>> t = V('2.5s')
 >>> s = 0.5 * a * t ** 2